If you want to know whether you can still buy an Android phone or Windows laptop made by Huawei, the simple fact is that 'yes you can'.

 As for other countries, it's true that Australia and Japan have blocked Huawei from involvement in 5G networks, but the UK Government saw no reason to do the same (it did identify some problems in Huawei's software which the company is working to fix).
 None of these countries have banned Huawei from trading there.

 The order from the US Government originally issued in May meant Huawei couldn't buy tech from US firms without its endorsement.
-However, a reprieve was in place until 19 August to enable all companies to make plans for the future.
-And that has now been extended by a further 90 days.
+However, a reprieve was in place - now extended, meaning that US firms can trade with Huawei for goods that don't affect security issues.

-The reprieve enabled Huawei to announce that it will be bringing Android Q (now known as Android 10) to the P30, P20 and Mate 20 (plus more) as - presumably - it was able to use the extra time to get the updates approved by Google.
+The orreprieve enabled Huawei to announce that it will be bringing Android 10 to the P30, P20 and Mate 20 (plus more) as - presumably - it was able to use the extra time to get the updates approved by Google.

 The ruling was particularly problematic for the Google-Huawei partnership, which means that Huawei can't preload future phones with Google apps like Maps and YouTube, the Play Store or Google Assistant.